ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This section describes the operations available on the group-collection resource and the group-configuration resources.

-When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in Section 10.2 of {{I-D.ietf-ace-key-groupcomm}}.
+When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 10.2 of I-D.ietf-ace-key-groupcomm}}.
 Furthermore, the entry labels defined in {{iana-ace-groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

 ## Retrieve the Full List of Groups Configurations ## {#collection-resource-get}